Boils and carbuncles

 What causes a boil?

-Boils are caused by bacteria, most commonly the pathogen known as staphylococcus aureus.
+Boils are caused by bacteria, The pathogen most commonly responsible is staphylococcus aureus.
 Many people have these bacteria on their skin or in their nasal mucosa, for example, without issue.

 If the immune system is weakened, the risk of boils or other skin infections increases.
 For example, people with diabetes, a chronic infection or cancer develop boils more often than people who are healthy.
 Certain allergies such as allergic asthma, eczema or conjunctivitis result in an increased susceptibility to boils.